 This saying stems from a belief that attractiveness correlates to other good qualities.
 In a phrase, attractiveness is a Halo Effect.

 Of course you can see that on the surface, the logic in that saying is flawed.
 What’s beautiful has nothing to do with what is good.
-But we still conflate overall perception and individual traits, making our judgement of things less accurate than we believe.
+But we still associate perception and individual traits, making our judgement often inaccurate.

 What is the Halo Effect?

-The Halo Effect is a cognitive bias where one trait of someone/something influences how you feel about other, unrelated traits.
+The Halo Effect is a cognitive bias where one trait influences how you feel about other, unrelated traits.